 Overusing Painkillers

-Over-the-counter medications may help you with small aches and pains, but too much may harm your kidneys.
-If you can’t avoid using nonsteroidal anti-inflammatory drugs (NSAIDS), reduce how often you take them and stay within recommended dosages.
+Over-the-counter medications can provide relief for minor aches and pains, but excessive use may signal potential kidney warning signs.
+If you frequently rely on nonsteroidal anti-inflammatory drugs (NSAIDs), it’s important to reduce how often you take them and stay within the recommended dosages to avoid putting your kidneys at risk.

 Not Staying Hydrated